-Powder coating is the electrostatic application of a powder to the surface of iron or steel, which is then cured under heat or an ultraviolet light, to form a protective layer.
+Powder coating is the electrostatic application of a powder to the surface of iron or steel, which is then cured under heat or UV light, to form a protective layer.

-Powder coating is able to create a thicker coat than other liquid coatings such as paint, and because it is a dry product, there’s no running or dripping.
+Powder coating application is able to create thicker coatings than other liquid coatings such as paint, and because it is a dry product, there’s no running or dripping.

-The protective layer formed by powder coating stops destructive materials from reaching the surface of the steel or iron, ensuring the product will withstand the test of time.
+The protective layer formed by powder coating stops destructive materials from reaching the iron or steel surface, ensuring the product will withstand the test of time.
 There are also pre-treatment methods to enhance the coating’s protection against corrosion.

 There are two different powder coating curing processes used for steel:

-Thermosetting powder coatings contains polymers that chemically react during the baking process.
-Once cured, the thermoset powder coat cannot be re melted to reshape or remould, making it extremely resistant to high temperatures.
+Thermoset powder coatings contain polymers that chemically react during the baking process.
+Once cured, the thermoset powder coat cannot be remelted to reshape or remould, making it extremely resistant to high temperatures.

-Unlike Thermosetting, thermoplastics do not chemically react in the powder coating process.
+Unlike thermoset coatings, thermoplastic coatings do not chemically react in the powder coating process.
 Because there is no chemical reaction, the thermoplastic pellets soften easily when heated and become more fluid as more heat is applied – hence they are highly recyclable to remould or reshape.

 Galvanising, sometimes known as hot-dip galvanising, is when iron or steel is dipped into molten zinc, which reacts with oxygen to become zinc oxide and bonds to the surface of the metal to form a protective coating.

-Galvanisation offers better protection against corrosion and is useful for products that will be used outdoors or in harsh environments.
+Galvanisation offers better corrosion resistance and is useful for outdoor applications or in harsh environments.

 The widespread use of galvanisation means it has made steel an affordable material, as well as being low-maintenance, strong and long-lasting.